-UK dress sizes can be downright confusing, the system is not standarised at all, which creates some issues.
+UK dress sizes can be downright confusing, the system is not standardised at all, which creates some issues.
 It's important to understand how UK dress sizing works and how it can affect self image.
 UK dress sizes are also used in Australia and New Zealand (although many New Zealand stores now give sizes as S, M, L with cm measurements available).

 Currently Recognised Sizes

-Most UK dress sizing systems start at about a size 8 and run to a size 32.
+Most UK dress sizing systems start at about a size 8 and can run to a size 32.
 Depending on the manufacturer, a UK size 8 dress can correspond with a US size 4 or 6.
 However, it is almost certain that the UK size 12 will be smaller than the American size 12, a UK size 14 dress will be smaller than an American size 14 dress and so on for each size number.
 Therefore, because there are no standard currently in place, you never really know exactly what the match is.
 If you try on the size that you expect to purchase and it's too small, that doesn't necessarily mean you've gained weight; you might just be dealing with the frustrating size discrepancy which occurs between manufacturers.